seanhess/robotquest/README.md

 Technical Details
 -----------------

-The application was written in Haskell (ghc 7.2+, I think), with the [Scotty Web Framework](http://hackage.haskell.org/package/scotty-0.0.1), [mongodb](http://www.mongodb.org/), some HTML and of course, JSON.
+The application was written in Haskell (ghc 7.2+), with the [Scotty Web Framework](http://hackage.haskell.org/package/scotty-0.0.1), [mongodb](http://www.mongodb.org/), some HTML and of course, JSON.

 When players issue a command, it saves those on their minion object.
 A game timer fires once a second, grabbing all the commands and resolving them in haskell before saving out all the changes at once.

 I'll write more detailed articles soon on http://seanhess.github.com.
 Specifically, I'd like to address the difficulties of developing a web app in haskell.

+To run locally

+1. install haskell platform 2012
+2. `cabal install cabal-dev`
+3. `cabal-dev install` within the directory

 Status
 ------